Single Malt Scotch Whisky

 Situated on open land just off the A9 from Perth to Inverness, Dalwhinnie is one of the most strikingly picturesque of Scotland's distilleries.
-Built in 1897, at 1,073 feet, Dalwhinnie distillery is one of the highest in Scotland.
-The name derives from the Gaelic for "meeting place" of sheep and cattle drovers.
-Records show it as the coldest inhabited place in Scotland (Met.
-Office 1994).
+Built in 1897, at 1,073 feet, Dalwhinnie distillery is also one of the highest in Scotland.

-It had fragile beginnings; five owners in 30 years before James Buchanan & Co. bought it in 1926.
+John Grant of Grantown-on-Spey, George Sellar of Kingussie, and designer Alexander Mackenzie raised the funds to establish the distillery, then named Strathspey Distillery.
+Five owners in 30 years followed, before James Buchanan & Co. bought it in 1926.
 It was modernised in 1968-72 and re-fitted 1995-96, with the traditional worm tubs retained – adding a meaty character to the spirit.